fabrica-land/fabrica-connectors/README.md

-# connectors
+# Connectors
-Legal documents, agreements, contracts and admin forms to connect real assets to their digital twins
+Operating Agreements used to bridge real property rights to their digital representation as Fabrica tokens.

-and other things